feross/safe-buffer/README.md

 We believe the best solution is to:

-1. Change `new Buffer(number)` to return safe, zeroed-out memory
+~~1.
+Change `new Buffer(number)` to return safe, zeroed-out memory~~

-2. Create a new API for creating uninitialized Buffers.
-We propose: `Buffer.alloc(number)`
+~~2.
+Create a new API for creating uninitialized Buffers.
+We propose: `Buffer.alloc(number)`~~

+### Update

+Upon further consideration, we think that returning zeroed out memory is a separate issue.
+The core issue is: unsafe buffer allocation should be in a different API.

+We now support adding two APIs:

+- `Buffer.from(value)` - convert from any type to a buffer
+- `Buffer.alloc(size)` - create an uninitialized buffer with given size

+This solves the core problem that affected `ws` and `bittorrent-dht` which is `Buffer(variable)` getting tricked into taking a number argument.

 This way, existing code continues working and the impact on the npm ecosystem will be minimal.
 Over time, npm maintainers can migrate performance-critical code to use